ewarkent/FirstAscent/README.md

-Created the react app first-ascent.
+Created the react app first-ascent.<br>
 Finished up the "Sign In with React and Firebase" section.

 When continuing check files as you finish up sections to avoid redundant work.

-__Important:__
+## Important:
-Always remove firebase keys before pushing.
+Do not change tracking of firebase.js.
+Insert keys manually if need be.
 Github should stop tracking changes to firebase.js now.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).